Almost every new mom overbuys for their newborn.

 Rather than just thinking about the newborn stage, think of what you may need for longer than the first 3 months.

-Newborns don’t need a specific type of stroller since many stroller models have bassinets or, as previously mentioned, attachments for your infant car seat.
+Newborns need a specific type of stroller with a bassinet or, as previously mentioned, attachments for your infant car seat.

 If you’re not sure what kind you need, make sure you consider this before buying a stroller!